pwin/owlready2/README.rst

 Owlready2
 =========

-Owlready2 is a module for ontology-oriented programming in Python 3.
+Owlready2 is a module for ontology-oriented programming in Python 3, including an optimized RDF quadstore.

 Owlready2 can: